This page will be updated as more faculty members are confirmed

 Eve writes stories featuring youth she feels have been underrepresented in children’s literature, such as those born into gang life, the abandoned, and the incarcerated who – ironically – have the most fascinating tales to tell.
 Her first book, the critically acclaimed ONE CUT – a haunting nonfiction story with a juvenile justice bent – launched Simon and Schuster’s new young adult true crime line, Simon True.

-Rachel Beck is a literary agent with Holloway Literary.
+Rachel Beck is a literary agent with Liza Dawson Associates.

 Dana Newman is a literary agent and the founder of Dana Newman Literary.